inspirezonetech/TeachMeJavaScriptLikeIm5/CONTRIBUTING.md

 ## Use [jshint]((https://jshint.com/install/)) linting to ensure format of code is consistent with repo

-To test your JavaScript file before submitting first install jshint:
+To test your JavaScript file before submitting use the [online jshint tool](https://jshint.com/).

+Or install jshint:
 ```
 npm install jshint
 ```
 Then run a jshint check against the file:
 ```
 jshint filename.js